The Mission, Vision, and Values of the Faculty

 - Unity within the Faculty

-The Faculty of Arts and Sciences consists of two different wings, as in many Faculties of Arts and Sciences: positive sciences on the one hand, and arts, humanities and social sciences on the other.
-Due to structural differences between the departments, there is lack of collaboration and coordination on many important issues that concern the whole Faculty.
+The Faculty of Arts and Sciences consists of two different wings, as in many Faculties of Arts and Sciences: pure/natural sciences on the one hand, and arts, humanities and social sciences on the other.
+Due to structural differences between the departments, there is a lack of collaboration and coordination on many important issues that concern the whole Faculty.

 The Faculty is in the process of applying, or preparing, for a number of international and national accreditations.
 These processes have to be completed successfully, but further applications should be made, so as to cover all the disciplines in the Faculty.